epfl-ada/ada-2022-project-pinacolada/README.md

+# Project Milestone 3 : John on his Youniverse journey

+- Website url : eloigrndl.github.io

+Workload distribution :
+- Antoine Daeniker : focus on Outliers analysis, help other members of the group
+- Kilian d'Eternod : focus on Clustering analysis, help other members of the group
+- Eloi Garandel : focus on Data Explroation and Website layout, help other members of the group
+- Rafael Mozo : help other members of the group

 # Project Milestone 2 : The (predictable ?) rise and fall of YouTube stars

 Milestone P2 by the PinaColADA Team : Eloi Garandel, Kilian d'Eternod, Antoine Daeniker & Rafael Mozo.
 This project aims to perform a deep analysis on the Youniverse dataset.